danbev/learning-quantum-computing/physics.md

 the corresponding electromagnetic field.
 That electromagnetic field, in turn, can be measured directly by its effect on charged particles.

+Einstein’s theory of relativity showed us that mass is a form of energy.
+So in analogy with light, massive particles (like electrons) can be considered to be chunks of energy associated with matter waves.
+The particles themselves are not waves.
+They don’t oscillate up and down as they travel.

+With all about a photon being considered a wave and a particle we have to separate this when thinking about the photon.
+When considering the photon as a particle imaging it traveling in a straight path until it bounces off something or gets absorbed.
+And something would be an atom I think.
+The waves are periodic changes in the strenght of the electromagnetic field.
+So there is no actual motion in the perpendicular direction in the direction that the wave is traveling.

+#### Atom trap

 #### Energy
 ```